History of Maldives in Timeline

 In 1970, the republican constitution was amended.

-October 1972: Opening of the first resort in the Maldives
+October 1972: Opening of the first resort

 On 3 October 1972, Kurumba Maldives, the first resort in the Maldives, welcomed its first guests.

-1972: Resort Growth
+1972: Resort Expansion Begins

-From 1972 to 2007, the number of resorts in the Maldives grew from 2 to 92.
+Between 1972 and 2007, the number of resorts in the Maldives increased from 2 to 92.

 In 1972, the republican constitution was amended.

-1973: Establishment of Allied Health Services Training Centre
+1973: Allied Health Services Training Centre Established

-1974: Establishment of Vocational Training Centre
+1974: Vocational Training Centre Established

 1974: Mechanisation of Dhoni

-In 1975, elected Prime Minister Ahmed Zaki was arrested and exiled to a remote atoll due to political infighting.
+In 1975, elected prime minister Ahmed Zaki was arrested and exiled to a remote atoll due to political infighting.

 In 1975, the republican constitution was amended.

-1976: Closure of RAF Gan airfield
+1976: Closure of the British base

 December 1977: First accurate census held